Full list of Lucy Letby charges as nurse accused of multiple baby murders

-Lucy Letby: What are the charges against nurse accused of baby murders?
+Lucy Letby trial: What are the charges against nurse accused of baby murders?

 Letby denies murdering seven babies and trying to murder 10 others during course of her work on neonatal unit at Countess of Chester Hospital

-The jury in the trial of murder-accused Lucy Letby is still deliberating the verdict on the 22 charges the nurse faces.
+The jury in the trial of murder-accused Lucy Letby is still deliberating verdicts on the 22 charges the nurse faces.

 After a female juror was discharged for personal reasons last week, the remaining seven women and four men were given a majority direction by Mr Justice Goss at Manchester Crown Court on Tuesday.